oracle-livelabs/oci/oci-apm-springboot/03-build-app/build-app.md

   ![Oracle Cloud console, Cloud Shell](images/4-2-cloudshell.png " ")

-5. Run the kubectl command below to display the status of the pods creation.
+5. Run the kubectl command below to display the status of the pod creation.
 Wait until the statuses become 'Running'.
 This may take a few minutes.

     ``` bash
     <copy>